-Billions of dollars were lost to thousands of Canadians ($32 Billion) of dollars.
+Billions of dollars were lost to thousands of Canadians ($32 Billion).
 Some never to be repaid.
 My own local government has just recovered some 80% of the millions of tax dollars they lost to this scheme, after a delay of nearly a decade.
-The cost to investors was far more than in money, but also in lost trust, hope, and in some cases suicide.
+The cost to investors was far more than in money, but also in lost trust, hope, and in one case, suicide.

-There were zero prosecutions for these ‘products’ sold to investors and zero systemic interest in asking Securities Commissions why they grant exemptions to investment laws.
+There were zero prosecutions for these ‘products’ sold to investors and zero systemic interest in Securities Commissions explaining why they grant exemptions to investment laws.
 This is all semi-secret, and not open to the public.
 Hmmmm.

 An Ontario Securities Commission Vice President stated after seeing the effects of her signature on some exemptions that drained billions from Canadians, we “had no clue…”